Kumala3/Kumala3/README.md

 🤝🏼 I'm open to exciting collaborations and meeting passionate people

-👨‍💻 I'm creating [VersunoAI](https://versuno.ai) to solve the problem of scattered and inefficient AI Assets Management
+👨‍💻 Building [VersunoAI](https://versuno.ai) solving the problem of scattered and inefficient AI Assets Management

 🔎 Founder of VersunoAI and GenAI Educator & Content Creator at AI Advantage